 Installing an in-ground reservoir for your outdoor hydroponic system is beneficial in many ways.
 The reservoir stays cooler, increasing the amount of dissolved oxygen in the solution, and thus what’s available for root intake.
 Dissolved oxygen drops significantly as temperatures rise over 70°F. The solution stays more temperate when buffered in an in-ground reservoir in either a greenhouse or outdoors because the ground always gravitates toward an ambient temperature of around 57°F. With water that cool, you really need to be a die-hard enthusiast to soak in one of these reservoirs!
 When he was younger, our son Jared enjoyed initiating new reservoirs.
 Brrrr!

-Included with this article is a photo I took illustrating everything you need to build an advanced, solar-run system (excluding the solar panels).
-We have built several of these on retaining walls so you can walk up to the wall and pick vegetables at chest height.
+We have built several solar-run systems on retaining walls so you can walk up to the wall and pick vegetables at chest height.
 We have also built some of these systems inside greenhouses.

 The base system uses 1.5-in.
 PVC plumbing pipes and standard fittings.
 The configuration can be as intricate or simple as you want.
 The fittings do not need to be glued.

 The feed system we use is a standard garden drip system or spaghetti tubes connected to half-inch tubing.
 The hydroponic pots we use are buckets designed specifically to be fed by drip emitters.
 Rough plumbing can be found at any hardware store.
 The drip system, reservoir and buckets can be purchased at your favorite hydroponics store, online or at select hardware stores.

 Trellises can be made of hog fence or wire mesh with metal fence posts, all of which can be purchased from the hardware store.
 Solar panels can be purchased at certain hardware stores, online and possibly at select hydroponic stores.

 Tips for building an in ground hydro system